hernancerm/zgold/README.md

 ## Usage

-Print the below help with `gold --help`:
+Print the below message with `gold --help`.
+This is the public API.

 ```text
 gold [--help|-h]